-After several years well below the target, in the October round of the SPF the level of longterm inflation expectations reached levels consistent with the new inflation target announced in July 2021.
+After several years well below the target, in the October round of the SPF the level of long-term inflation expectations reached levels consistent with the new inflation target announced in July 2021.
 Figure 1 (panel a) illustrates three types of measures referred to the level of long-term inflation expectations (5-years ahead forecasts): the mean and median point forecasts, and the mean of the aggregate probability distribution.
 With the beginning of the disinflation in early 2013, long-term inflation expectations started to decline reaching historical low levels in 2020.
 Statistical tests exploiting both the time series dimension of the point forecasts (Bai and Perron, 2003) as well as the panel dimension of individual point forecasts (Bai 2010) point to a regime break in early 2013 in the level of long-term inflation expectations (Corsello, Neri and Tagliabracci, 2021) and a further break at the end of 2019 (Bulligan et al., 2021).

 In 2021, inflation expectations gradually started to increase.
 In July, the ECB adopted an explicit and symmetric 2% inflation target removing any existing ambiguity about its inflation objective.
 This may have contributed to re-anchor long-term inflation expectations to levels close to 2 per cent, as inflation expectations have rapidly increased since then.
-In the three 2022 rounds of the survey, all aggregate measures of central tendency stood at levels that are consistent with the renewed inflation target: even though the average measures are slightly above the 2 per cent target since April 2022, the median point estimate has stabilized exactly at 2.
+In the 2022 rounds of the survey (January, April and July), all aggregate measures of central tendency stood at levels that are consistent with the renewed inflation target: even though the average measures are slightly above the 2 per cent target since April 2022, the median point estimate has stabilized exactly at 2.
 Indeed, a break detecting approach proposed for panel data by Bai (2010) indicates that a break occurred in the October 2021 round after which the common mean around which forecasters' long-term inflation expectations fluctuate increased from 1.67 to 2.06 per cent (Figure 1, panel b).
-Absent further upward pressures to expectations, these developments would be consistent with a re-anchoring to the new ECB's 2 per cent symmetric target.
-To this end, the monitoring of the next rounds of the SPF will be crucial.